DataShades/ckanext-cloudconnector/README.md

      `$ . /usr/lib/ckan/default/bin/activate`

-2. Install the ckanext-s3con Python package into your virtual environment:
+2. Install the ckanext-cloudconnector Python package into your virtual environment:

      ```
-     $ cd /some/dir/ckanext-s3con
+     $ cd /some/dir/ckanext-cloudconnector
      $ python setup.py install
      ```
 3. Add ``s3con`` to the ``ckan.plugins`` setting in your CKAN